iankevinmcdonald/add-image-maps/README.txt

 === Plugin Name ===
 Contributors: drianmcdonald
 Donate link: http://mcdonald.me.uk/
-Tags: comments, spam
+Tags: display, images, links, imagemaps
 Requires at least: 3.0.1
 Tested up to: 4.9.2
 Stable tag: 4.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Wordpress Plugin to implement HTML (initially) Image Maps for any image, including headers
+Wordpress Plugin to implement HTML Image Maps for any image, including headers

 == Description ==

-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).

-For backwards compatibility, if this section is missing, the full length of the short description will be used, and Markdown parsed.
+Allow parts of images to be linkable by implementing HTML Image Maps.

+Editors can set the dimensions of linkable areas on the image editor page.

+== README HELP ==

 A few notes about the sections above: